For a product to be purchased, there must first be an audience who wants or needs it.

 Similarly, existing brands will need to rethink their strategy, focusing on building an audience, influencing demand, and then meeting that demand.

-If your business decides to become a publisher of content, blending the lines between commerce and media, you will need to create a strategy focused on providing true value to your audience.
+If your business decides to become a content publisher, blending the lines between commerce and media, you will need to create a strategy focused on providing true value to your audience.

 For example, Glossier is successful because Into the Gloss provided educational insights into proper skincare and other relevant lifestyle knowledge.